KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Layout-Article.md

 KeyboardKit injects a ``KeyboardLayout/StandardLayoutService`` into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down, or add custom services to it with ``KeyboardLayoutService/tryRegisterLocalizedService(_:)``.

 > Important: This service model is soft deprecated and will be removed in KeyboardKit 10.
-Please migrate to the new view-based customization approach described in the next section, if you are a KeyboardKit Pro user.
-Non pro-users have to wait until KeyboardKit 10.
+Please use the new keyboard layout value builders to create custom layouts that you can then inject into ``KeyboardView``.

 ## Keyboard Layout Customization

-You can use the ``SwiftUICore/View/keyboardLayout(_:)`` view modifier to customize the standard keyboard layout, which can depend on the current locale, device, orientation, etc:
+You can inject a custom keyboard layout into the ``KeyboardView`` if you don't want to use the standard layout, which will vary based on device, orientation, locale, etc.

+You can base a custom layout on the ``KeyboardLayout/standard(for:)`` layout, then customize it in any way you want before injecting it into the view:

 ```swift
 // See the demo app for a better, interactive example.